qaisjp/mta-github-mantisbot/README.md

-# mta-github-bot
+# github-mantisbot
-A bot for GitHub that scans for issues mentioned in a commit and provides a link to the Multi Theft Auto Mantis
+A bot for GitHub that scans for bug reports mentioned in a commit and provides a link to it.